(Last updated September 2021)

 A bloody good question and while I don’t have all the answers, I certainly do have an opinion.

-To talk through my own insights I’ll be using some data from this blog written by the great Josh Bersin to articulate exactly what I believe we need to set ourselves up for success and enable the same for the people we support.
+To talk through my own insights I’ll be using some data from this blog written by the wise Josh Bersin back in 2018 to articulate exactly what I believe we need to set ourselves up for success and enable the same for the people we support.

 Old vs New